 The Energy Efficient Home Credit, as established by the Energy Policy Act of 2005 and codified under §45L of the Internal Revenue Code, allows eligible developers to claim a $2,000 tax credit for each newly constructed or substantially reconstructed qualifying residence.
 Examples of housing for which this credit applies includes:

 The residence or building must not be more than three stories above grade in height.
-This incentive was extended by the Bipartisan Budget Act of 2018 and applies to residences sold or leased on or before December 31, 2017.
+This incentive was extended by the “Further Consolidated Appropriations Act, 2020” and applies to residences sold or leased on or before December 31, 2020.

 An eligible contractor must have constructed a qualified energy efficient home, as well as owned and have had a basis in the home during its construction.
 An eligible contractor may claim the credit for each home that qualifies for the credit if:

 The §45L credit not only includes new construction, but reconstruction and rehabilitation projects.
 The incentive applies to single-family homes as well as condominiums, apartment complexes, and other multifamily residential buildings whereby each unit may qualify for a $2,000 credit.

 The §45L credit is $2,000 for a dwelling unit that is certified to have an annual level of heating and cooling energy consumption at least 50% below the annual level of heating and cooling energy consumption of a “comparable dwelling unit” and has building envelope component improvements that account for at least 1/5 of the 50% reduction in energy consumption.

 A comparable dwelling unit: